dcsil/rails-tutorial/sections/10_forms_and_validations.md

     validates :name, length: { maximum: 80 }, presence: true, uniqueness: true validates :description, length: { maximum: 240 }
     ```
 7. Add appropriate validations to the `User` model.
+NOTE: You cannot go to /users/new to create a user as Devise blocks this.
+Log out and register a new user instead.
 8. Update the User and Channel forms to show error messages by using the format:
     ```erb
     <div class="form-group <% if user.errors[:name].any? %>errored<% end %>">